DanielGutmann/edge-detection/README.md

 # Edge Detection

-Comparison of various prevalent edge detection algorithms and then using my own algorithm for edge detection of an image.
+Comparison of prevalent edge detection algorithms and then using my own algorithm for edge detection of an image.